kevindew/openapi3_parser/json-schema-for-3.1.md

 Then a ton of fields:

-type: string
+type: string - in 3.0
-enum: array
+enum: array - in 3.0
-const: any type
+const: any type - done
-multipleOf: number
+multipleOf: number - in 3.0
-maximum: number
+maximum: number - in 3.0
-exclusiveMaximum: number
+exclusiveMaximum: number - in 3.0
-minimum: number
+minimum: number - in 3.0
-exclusiveMinimum: number
+exclusiveMinimum: number - in 3.0
-maxLength: integer >= 0
+maxLength: integer >= 0 - in 3.0
-minLength: integer >= 0
+minLength: integer >= 0 - in 3.0
-pattern: string
+pattern: string - in 3.0
-maxItems: integer >= 0
+maxItems: integer >= 0 - in 3.0
-minItems: integer >= 0
+minItems: integer >= 0 - in 3.0
-uniqueItems: boolean
+uniqueItems: boolean - in 3.0
-maxContains: integer >= 0
+maxContains: integer >= 0 - done
-minContains: integer >= 0
+minContains: integer >= 0 - done
-maxProperties: integer >= 0
+maxProperties: integer >= 0 - in 3.0
-minProperties: integer >= 0
+minProperties: integer >= 0 - in 3.0
 required: array, strings, unique
 dependentRequired: something complex
 contentEncoding: string
 contentMediaType: string / media type
 contentSchema: schema
-title: string
+title: string - in 3.0
-description: string
+description: string - in 3.0
-default: any
+default: any - in 3.0
-deprecated: boolean (default false)
+deprecated: boolean (default false) - in 3.0
-readOnly: boolean (default false)
+readOnly: boolean (default false) - in 3.0
-writeOnly: boolean (default false)
+writeOnly: boolean (default false) - in 3.0
-examples: array
+examples: array - done
+format: any - in 3.0

-allOf - non empty array of schemas anyOf - non empty array of schemas oneOf - non empty array of schemas not - schema
+allOf - non empty array of schemas - in 3.0 anyOf - non empty array of schemas - in 3.0 oneOf - non empty array of schemas - in 3.0 not - schema - in 3.0

 if - single schema
 then - single schema
 else - single schema

 prefixItems: schema
-items: schema
+items: schema - in 3.0
 contains: schema

-properties: object, each value json schema
+properties: object, each value json schema - in 3.0
 patternProperties: object each value JSON schema
 additionalProperties: single json schema